hardy333/quiz/README.md

 - [ ] Optimize the Preview Component render.
 - [ ] Improve TypeScript types so that the as keyword is not needed.
 - [ ] Think about how is it possible to break quiz rendedring logic and hot to handle different kind of errors
+- [ ] Integrate Ai to Automatically Generate Quiz Json and create card for it